-A local employees' association may apply for recognition of exemption by filing Form 1024.
+A local association of employees whose membership is limited to employees of a designated person or persons in a particular municipality, and whose income will be devoted exclusively to charitable, educational, or recreational purposes.
+A local employees' association must apply for recognition of exemption by filing Form 1024.
 The organization must submit evidence that: